fawda123/oss2017_synthesis/README.md

 RData files (these should be text files?) in `data`, normalized (maybe?):

 * `habdat.RData` restoration projects for habitat
+* `habstat.RData` locations of restoration projects for habitat
 * `wqdat.RData` TB water quality data by site, date, var, val
 * `wqstat.RData` TB water quality stations as lat/lon